Janis Ian: Criticism of the RIAA

 Ian is an outspoken critic of the Recording Industry Association of America (RIAA), which she sees as acting against the interests of musicians and consumers.
-Consequently, she has released several of her songs for free download from her website.
+Thus, she has released several of her songs for free download from her website.
 "I've been surprised at how few people are willing to get annoyed with me over it," she laughs.
 "There was a little backlash here and there.
 I was scheduled to appear on a panel somewhere and somebody from a record company said if I was there they would boycott it.
 But that's been pretty much it.
 In general, the entire reaction has been favorable.
 I hear from a lot of people in my industry who don't want to be quoted, but say 'yeah, we're aware of this and we'd like to see a change too.'"
 Along with science fiction authors Eric Flint and Cory Doctorow, she has argued that their experience provides conclusive evidence that free downloads dramatically increased hard-copy sales, contrary to the claims of RIAA and NARAS.